SERAP-KEREM/SerapKeremGameKit/README.md

 - **TraceLogger**: Colored logs with caller info in Editor/Development builds.
 - **Toolbars**: Time scale/level toolbars under `Scripts/Editor` (if included).
 - **URP Setup**: `GameManager` reads current URP asset and applies shadow distance.

+## Using This Boilerplate
+- Click “Use this template” on GitHub to create a new repo from this boilerplate.
+- Replace company/game identifiers (namespace, product name) in `ProjectSettings` as needed.
+- Swap sample assets with your own; keep managers and core systems.
+- Add your own gameplay modules in `Scripts/` and hook into the provided managers.

 ## Dependencies